Your Kung Fu Coach Ralph Haenel, learning and teaching Wing Tsun Kung Fu since 1984

 The attacker doesn’t know Wing Tsun, nor does he care.
 Your skills must be able to adapt to an high-pressure scenario under elevated stress while being the underdog.
 Remember, that’s you!

-May 11th 2013 will be featuring for the first and only time all the ideas behind the WingTsun-CoreConcepts with 20+ short demos and explanations throughout that 6-hour seminar, an extremely condensed version of the experiences of my 29 years of Wing Tsun.
+Saturday, December 7th 2013 will be featuring by demand one more time all the ideas behind the WingTsun-CoreConcepts with 20+ short demos and explanations throughout that 6-hour seminar, an extremely condensed version of the experiences of my 29 years of Wing Tsun.
 The essence of what I learned from more than a dozen WingTsun masters.
 The seminar will deliver the how-to of using the WingTsun-CoreConcepts, the blueprint for training, learning and even teaching Wing Tsun.

 What is this blueprint based on and what does it even mean?